-Get up and running fast with the easy-to-use OUI
+Get up and running fast with the easy-to-use OMA interface

-The user interface for the Coherent Lightwave Signal Analyzer is called the OUI.
-The OUI allows you to easily configure and display your measurements and also provides a means of software control for third-party applications using WCF or .NET communication.
-It can also be controlled from MATLAB or LabVIEW.
+The OMA software lets you easily configure and display your measurements and also provides software control for third-party applications using WCF or .NET communication.
+The software can also be controlled from MATLAB or LabVIEW.

 The following image shows a QAM measurement setup.
-The plots can be moved, docked, or resized.
-You can close or create plots to display just the information you need.
+The plots can be moved, docked, or resized within the application work space or into separate windows on the desktop.
+You can display or close plots to show just the information you need.

-QAM measurements on the OM4000 User Interface (OUI).
+QAM measurements on the OMA software.